studentinsights/studentinsights/updates.md

 {% include navbar.html %}

 # What's next?
+*Last updated on 12/7/18*

-Student Insights is entirely open source, which means that all code and all changes are published in the open.
-We also aim to build in the open, and so much of our discussion about what to build and why is also published openly as well.
-You can also read about how we protect the security and privacy of student data while building in the open and releasing all code publicly as open source.
+Student Insights is [open source](https://github.com/studentinsights/studentinsights), which means that all code and all changes are published publicly.
+We also aim to build in the open, and so much of our discussion about what to build and why is public as well.
+We also believe in [free software](https://www.gnu.org/philosophy/free-sw.en.html), and the idea that school communities should have the freedom to run, copy, change and improve their software.
+If this is new to you, welcome!

-This is stored on GitHub, and if you're new to open source a good starting point is to browse through recent pull requests to see what this looks like.
-For most educators, this is too much information, so we also release a shorter summary of changes each week as a changelog.
-We also use a work board to communicate about what we're working on right now, what's coming up soon, and potential projects a few months out.
+We also release a short summary of changes each week as a [changelog](#changelog), aimed at the educators we collaborate with.
+For longer term planning, we use a [work board](#work-board) to communicate about what we're working on right now, what's coming up soon, and potential projects a few months out.

-If you'd like to collaborate with us, the best way to do this is to reach out over email and we can help you get started.
-You can also join the local Code for Boston brigade on Tuesday nights, either in person or remotely.
+If you'd like to collaborate with us, the best way to do this is to <a href="{{site.links.email}}">reach out over email</a> and we can help you get started.
+Designers and developers can also join the local Code for Boston brigade on Tuesday nights, either in person or remotely.

 <style>
 .Board {